From kansa wands and gua sha massage to vitamin infusions, there’s always a new natural beauty therapy to try.

 If you are particularly interested in ways of delaying the ageing process, you can read more here.

-Lisa Tristram, aka The Natural Skin Expert, is an aromatherapist and mentor, writer and speaker in the natural spa, beauty and wellness industry.
+Thanks to our contributor, Lisa Tristram, aka The Natural Skin Expert, is an aromatherapist and mentor, writer and speaker in the natural spa, beauty and wellness industry.